Join Our Lab

 Q&A

 Motivated students who are interested in the questions we're asking and are willing to commit time to the research in our lab.
-No prior experience is needed.
+No prior experience is typically needed, although specific projects may have other requirements.

 Generally speaking, the lab requires a 10 hr/week commitment from